-The Company has entered into swap and option commodity contracts to hedge the market risk arising from crude oil price changes in anticipated future transactions associated with the Company's sales in 2010.
+The Company has entered into swap commodity contracts to hedge the market risk arising from crude oil and natural gas price changes in anticipated future transactions associated with the Company's sales in 2012.

-As of 31 December 2010, the aggregate amount of unrealised losses under swap and option commodity contracts deferred in the hedging reserve relating to these anticipated future purchase transactions is EUR 0 (2009: EUR 114 thousand).
+As of 31 December 2011, the aggregate amount of unrealised losses under swap commodity contracts deferred in the hedging reserve relating to these anticipated future purchase transactions is EUR 1 929 thousand (2010: EUR 0).